FrozenBlock/Licenses/FBMO-LICENSE-v1.0.md

 ## 1. Definitions
 For the purposes of this Agreement, the following definitions apply:

+- **Source Code** refers to source code of the Software.

-- **Our Repositories** refers to source code of the Software that is hosted online and owned by the owners.
+- **Our Repositories** refers to "Source Code" of the Software that is hosted online and owned by the owners.

 - **Our Sources** refers to copies of the Software or its associated files obtained directly from the owners.
 This includes files available on the owners' official CurseForge or Modrinth project pages.

 - **Compete** refers to any project or software offering similar functionality, features, or services as the Software and targeting the same or a similar user base.
 This includes, but is not limited to, software that directly substitutes or mirrors one or more functionalities of the Software.

 - **Assets** refers to any non-code components of the Software, including but not limited to textures, models, sounds, icons, and other visual or auditory elements.

+### 1.1.
+Exemptions
+Cases indicated by each exemption defined below result indicate that a specific piece of the Software is not covered under this license.

+The exemptions to applicable definitions are as follows:

+- "Our Code" does not apply when it is explicitly indicated that the owners did not write the code.
+This may be indicated inside the code itself, or contained elsewhere within the project.
+- "Assets" does not apply when the owners were not involved in the creation of the asset.

 ## 2. Grant of License
 Permissions are hereby granted below to any person having a copy of this software and/or its associated files: